ayshdanofficials/filecr-bypass-ayshdan/README.md

 4. Load the Extension Folder
    - Click the Load unpacked button in the top-left corner.
-   - Select the folder containing these files (the folder containing manifest.json) and click Select Folder.
+   - Navigate to the extracted folder (make sure you select the folder containing manifest.json) and click Select Folder.

 5. Download Your Software
    - Navigate to FileCR.com and open any software page.
    - Scroll down to the download area.
    - Click the green GET DOWNLOAD LINKS button.
-   - Your direct download or torrent link will appear instantly.
+   - Your clean direct and torrent links will appear instantly.

+---

 ## Support the Project

 If this project helped you download premium software safely, please show your support: